amosyuen/hubitat/eufysecurity/README.md

 ## Doorbell

-WARNING: Writing doesn't work for wireless doorbells connected directly to homebase
+WARNING: Setting values doesn't work for wireless doorbells connected directly to homebase

 * Turn on or off
+* Get battery (wireless doorbell only)
-* Read and write guard mode
+* Get and set guard mode
-* Read and write audio recording setting
+* Get and set audio recording setting
-* Read and write motion detection setting
+* Get and set motion detection setting
-* Read and write dection type setting
+* Get and set dection type setting
-* Read and write dection sensitivity setting
+* Get and set dection sensitivity setting
-* Read and write snooze
+* Get and set snooze
 * Polls the servers every `pollIntervalSeconds` seconds, where `pollIntervalSeconds` can be  set by the user.
 Defaults to every 5 minutes.

     ### Tested Devices